Exploring clean energy solutions

 - Relies on nearly 100 reservoirs

-To ensure that we can meet your future energy needs, we’re investing in new conventional generation facilities.
+To ensure that we can meet your future energy needs, we have invested in state-of-the-art conventional generation facilities.

-Contra Costa County Gateway Generating Station.
-Compared to older fossil-fueled plants, this station produces dramatically less carbon dioxide for every megawatt-hour produced.
+Gateway Generating Station.
+Compared to older fossil-fueled plants, this 580 MW station produces dramatically less carbon dioxide for every megawatt-hour produced.
 "Dry" cooling technology means the plant uses 97 percent less water.

 Colusa Generating Station.
 Serving nearly half a million homes, this 657 MW combined cycle natural gas power plant uses state-of-the-art technology and environmental design.